 Is Revolut FSCS–protected in 2026?

 Yes.
-Revolut became a fully licensed UK bank in March 2026, and deposits held in a Revolut UK account are now FSCS-protected up to £120,000 per person.
-Funds held in non-banking products (such as the Flexible Cash Funds, stock and crypto wallets) are not FSCS-covered but are held in segregated accounts under FCA safeguarding rules.
+Revolut Bank UK Ltd became a fully licensed UK bank in March 2026, and eligible deposits are now FSCS–protected up to £120,000 per person.
+Funds in non–deposit products such as stock and crypto wallets or certain money–market savings funds are not FSCS–covered but are held under FCA safeguarding or custody rules.

 Which Revolut plan is best value?

-Standard is best for most casual users.
-Premium (£7.99/mo) is the best paid plan for frequent travellers, paying for itself with 2–3 trips a year through unlimited fee-free FX and travel insurance.
-Metal and Ultra are only worth it if you’ll genuinely use the lounge access, concierge and high savings rate.
+Standard suits most casual users.
+Premium (£7.99/mo) is the strongest paid plan for travellers, typically paying for itself within two to three trips a year through unlimited fee–free FX and travel insurance.
+Metal and Ultra only make sense if you’ll genuinely use the winter–sports cover, lounge access and higher savings rate.

 What is the Revolut savings interest rate in 2026?